Coloured568/JCMusic/README.md

 MP3s are not supported yet.
 Supports: the `.wav ,.aif, .aiff, .au, .snd` audio formats.

+**For linux users**: WayLand is NOT supported and the GUI will go unresponsive!

 # How to compile?
 1. Firstly, ensure that the `compile.sh` is executable by running `chmod +X compile.sh`
 2. Run `./compile.sh`